 Residential Print Reading presents an introduction to the fundamentals of drafting and blueprint reading applicable to residential construction.
 Students interpret and translate working drawings and specifications.

-CON 115 - Commercial Print Reading 3.0 Credit(s)
+CON 115 - Commercial Print Reading

 Commercial Print Reading provides advanced skills in the interpretation of blueprints and construction drawings.
 Students interpret and translate working drawings and specifications for commercial construction.